aolins/psmj/README.md

 ## Enhancements
 All that could be enhanced is heavily dependent on customer.
-If she wants MongoDB to be parametrised, it will be.
+If she wants MongoDB to be parameterised	, it will be.
 Additional CSS?
 Ok.